rjonnada/encrypt-decrypt/README.md

 Use the Decryptor class with parameters 1-encryptedPassword and 2-personalKey to generate the original password.

 KeyTool util class is used by both Encryptor and Decryptor classes.

+Note: Remember to use the identical "personalKey" at both places for the logic to work correctly.